ipfs-shipyard/ipfs-senc/README.md

 Currently, IPFS does not have an inbuilt content encryption system.
 Many solutions exist on top.
 I wanted something easy.
 This builds on [senc](https://github.com/jbenet/go-simple-encrypt).

-> WARNING: i cannot maintain small pieces of software anymore. if you want to use this, pull it into ipfs-shipyard (i'm happy to transfer it) and maintain it there.
-I just put it under @jbenet for simplicity.

 ## View examples on the web

 - Full Demo: https://ipfs.io/ipns/ipfs-senc.net/#zGekfyfuYnk9FPsMnJLPQeJ9s9M3AcE4pdNq2ujrKu5WR:/ipfs/QmQgMRb5FZBtX5KBDWGRcc5Vkq5FMvndpEh6YzhMzjCZVo